 The spread of printing under the Song dynasty greatly stimulated the production of books, and the literary output of the Chinese people burgeoned.
 Much of this was of course mediocre, but a huge amount was of very high quality indeed.

-The history of Chinese poetry has been largely characterised by the development and interaction between two deep-rooted traditions, the one (Shih) written in a compact, spare style, the other (Fu) in longer, more ornate verses.
+The history of Chinese poetry has been largely characterized by the development and interaction between two deep-rooted traditions, the one (Shih) written in a compact, spare style, the other (Fu) in longer, more ornate verses.
 Much of the history of Chinese poetry is the extraordinarily creative way in which these two contrasting styles with each other.

 In Tang times, influences from central Asia, and perhaps the Middle East, enriched Chinese poetry, and the mid-Tang period is traditionally regarded as the moment when Chinese poetry reached its peak.